Questions:

 "My Thesis" not found.

-This time, two lines that include the letters The
+This time, two lines that include the letters The are output,

-one of which contained our search pattern within a larger word, Thesis
+one of which contained our search pattern within a larger word, Thesis.

-To restrict matches to lines containing the word The
+To restrict matches to lines containing the word The on its own,

-we can give grep
+we can give grep with the -w flag.

 This will limit matches to word boundaries.
 This does not necessarily